krisztianb/plantuml-pipe/README.md

 # plantuml-pipe

 A PlantUmlPipe instance is a wrapper to a PlantUML JAVA process running in pipe mode.
-The object has an input stream (`in`) into which the PlantUML code for one or multiple diagrams can be written and an output stream (`out`) from which the generated diagrams can be read.
+The object has an input stream (`in`) into which the PlantUML code for one or multiple diagrams can be written and an output streams (`out`) from which the generated diagrams can be read.

 ## Installation

+The module includes type definitions for TypeScript.
-The module can then be installed using [npm](https://www.npmjs.com/package/plantuml-pipe):
+It can then be installed using [npm](https://www.npmjs.com/package/plantuml-pipe):

 ```sh
 $ npm install plantuml-pipe
 ```

+**Note:** [JAVA](https://www.java.com/) and [Graphviz](https://graphviz.org/) must be installed on your system in order to use this module.
+PlantUML however is included with this module.

 ## Usage

-The following code creates two SVG image files:
+The following TypeScript code creates two SVG image files:

 ```typescript
 import * as fs from "fs";